zazuko/trifid/README.md

 ### Examples

-#### Default configuration

-The default configuration uses the file system handler and the [Big Bang Theory dataset](https://github.com/zazukoians/tbbt-ld).
+#### Big Bang Theory dataset

+If you use `instances/tbbt/config.yaml` as a base configuration, you will get a server that serves the [Big Bang Theory dataset](https://github.com/zazuko/tbbt-ld).

+It will load the triples from the following remote file: https://raw.githubusercontent.com/zazuko/tbbt-ld/master/dist/tbbt.nt.

 You will then be able to access its content, e.g. [Amy Farrah Fowler](http://localhost:8080/data/person/amy-farrah-fowler).

-In a production environment, the SPARQL handler may be the better choice.
+This is a good starting point to understand how dereferencing works.

 #### SPARQL configuration